 1. Polarization will intensify

-The bifurcation between venture capital and Big Venture can only harden.
-A handful of policy-embedded funds will continue manufacturing outcomes inside the protective walls of government alignment.
-Everyone else will be pushed to the edges, forced to specialize in niches too small or too weird for Big Venture to care about.
-Expect a surge in micro-funds, mission-driven capital, and “outsider” ecosystems that operate deliberately outside the policy machine.
+The bifurcation between venture capital and Big Venture can only become a wider gap.
+A handful of policy-embedded funds will continue manufacturing outcomes inside the protective walls of government buildings.
+Everyone else will be pushed outwards, forced to specialize in niches too small or too weird for Big Venture to care about.
+Expect a surge in micro-funds, “mission-driven” capital, and “outsider” ecosystems that operate deliberately outside the policy machine.
 These will be the last true laboratories of discovery!
-Small, ideological, and fragile.
+Small and ideological, but… very fragile.

 2. The frontier will move to the periphery.

-As the US and its allies turn innovation into an instrument of power, the next real venture frontiers will appear in the gaps between empires of regions, technologies, and networks too politically awkward or underregulated to be absorbed.
+As the US and its allies turn innovation into an instrument of power, the next real venture frontiers will appear in the gaps between empires of regions, technologies, and networks that happen to be too politically awkward or underregulated to be absorbed.
 This might mean frontier biotech, decentralized infrastructure, or emerging-market ecosystems where venture developmentalism can’t easily reach.
-These small gaps can only be met with small funds, which is why some mico or solo-GP venture capital funds are actually still generating returns (for now).
+These small gaps can only be reached with small funds, which is why some mico or solo-GP venture capital funds are actually still generating returns (for now).
 Ironically, the next Silicon Valley won’t look like Silicon Valley at all.

-For Big Venture, the path is already clear: deeper integration.
-The funds that survive will look less like partnerships and more like sovereign entities.
+For Big Venture, the path is already clear: more integration.
+The funds that survive will look increasingly like sovereign entities.
 By which I mean permanent capital vehicles attached to industrial policy, defense budgets, and national strategy.
-Big Venture itself won’t end per se; it will ossify into governance and become a permanent feature of how states allocate innovation risk.
+Big Venture itself won’t end per se; but it will ossify into governance structures and become a permanent feature of how states allocate innovation risk (and money).

 The paradox is that this outcome might be venture’s final success.
-It set out to conquer risk and did.
-But in doing so, it killed the condition that made it exciting in the first place!
+It set out to conquer risk and… it did!
+But in doing so, it killed the condition that made it exciting in the first place.

-The next phase of venture, if it’s to have one (and I really question this), will depend on who is brave (or reckless?) enough to reintroduce uncertainty into a system that’s spent the last twenty years erasing it.
+The next phase of venture then, if it’s to have one (and I really question this), will depend on who is brave (or reckless?) enough to reintroduce uncertainty into a system that’s spent the last twenty years trying relentlessly to eradicate it.

 I suppose somebody’s gotta roll the dice though….